dekum/ProjectAlpha/README.md

 ```

 <h4>Step 6</h4>
-Create a class called AudioPlayer Driver to test the Audo player class, it will print to screen from the methods of AudioPlayer
+Create a class called AudioPlayer Driver to test the Audio player class, it will print to screen from the methods of AudioPlayer

 ```
 public class AudioPlayerDriver{